-As such, there is a need for a general model that can accurately predict the through-plane permeability of GDLs as a function of compression ratio and PTFE content.
-In addition, more experimental investigations are required to find effects of mechanical compression and PTFE content on the through-plane permeability of GDLS.

-In this study, through-plane permeability of several compressed GDLs is measured experimentally.
+Therefore, there is a need for a general model that can accurately predict the through-plane permeability of GDLs as a function of compression ratio and PTFE content.
+In addition, more experimental investigations are required to verify the developed model and determine effects of mechanical compression and PTFE content on the through-plane permeability of GDLS.
+In this study, the through-plane permeability of several compressed GDLs is measured experimentally.
 In addition, effect of PTFE content on the permeability is investigated.
-The model of Tamayol and Bahrami [29] is modified to accommodate the effects of mechanical compression and PTFE contents.
+The model of Tamayol and Bahrami [30] is modified to accommodate the effects of mechanical compression and PTFE contents.

-2 Experimental Approach
+2. Experimental approach

-2.1 Tested samples
+2.1.
+Tested samples

 The tested GDLs were purchased as Teflon treated carbon papers from different manufacturers.
 As a result of their similar production procedure, despite the different thicknesses, TGP-H-90 and 120 have similar microstructures.
 TGP-H-120 was obtained with 0, 5, 20, and 30% PTFE content while the tested TGP-H-90 have a 0% PTFE content.
-Figure 1a Shows a SEM image of TGP-H-120 with

-5% PTFE content.
-The SGL Sigracet 10AA, shown in Figure 1b, was obtained with 0% PTFE content.
+Fig. 1a shows a SEM image of TGP-H-120 with 5% PTFE content.
+The SGL Sigracet 10AA, shown in Fig. 1b, was obtained with 0% PTFE content.